 We would also like to note that while this article contains information regarding how to assist your athletes in this time that ultimately, you know your athletes best.
 What is provided here are researched ideas that may or may not be entirely relevant for your age grade, gender, or class of athlete.

-Just because we have to keep social distancing, doesn’t mean we need to be limited in our communication with our coaching staff and athletes.
+Just because we have to stay home and keep social distancing, doesn’t mean we need to be limited in our communication with our coaching staff and athletes.
 There are many free, digital platforms and apps that allow people to stay connected.
 Check out our list of available virtual communications:

 It’s also important to acknowledge that The Rule of Two – which may not seem as relevant right now as during physical interactions, is still an important practice.
 Remember to copy other members of your coaching on emails and direct messages with your athletes, and always ensure there is at least one trained coach and one screened adult on any of the voice or video call platforms that we have included in this article.